 Generational trauma happens when psychological and emotional damage caused by experiences of traumatic events is passed from one generation to the next.
+It can also be passed on from a narcissistic parent.
 If you’re researching generational trauma, you’re likely gripped in a painful family dynamic that feels inescapable.
-I’ve experienced this pain and I want you to know, you’re not alone.
+I’ve experienced this pain, and I want you to know you’re not alone.

 Generational trauma is passed down by many generations, and the initial cause is often difficult to pinpoint.
 Trauma caused by war, genocide, slavery, forced displacement, and cultural oppression may manifest in various ways, and this can lead to toxic behavior within relationships.